Who We Are

-We have also transformed our client offering, giving doctors end-to-end global health experiences.
-From comprehensive orientation programmes and professional support to a range of endorsed in-service learning opportunities, an AHP placement is an opportunity to earn a salary while catapulting your career in global health.
+We have also transformed our client packages to offer doctors end-to-end global health experiences.
+From comprehensive orientation programmes and professional support to a range of endorsed in-service learning opportunities, AHP’s packages offer you the opportunity to earn a salary while catapulting your career in global health.

 Our organisation has grown and our target area has expanded beyond South Africa’s borders, but our mission remains the same: to understand where doctors are needed and get them there, while making their experiences as significant and rewarding as they can be.